EqualityAI/EqualityML/README.md

 <b>Note:</b> Parity is achieved when a fairness metric (such as the percent of positive predictions) have the same value across all levels of a sensitive attribute.  <i>Sensitive attributes</i> are attributes such as race, gender, age, and other patient attributes that are of primary concern when it comes to fairness, and are typically protected by law.
   <br></br>

 Through these steps we <b>safeguard against bias</b> by:
 > 1. Creating metrics targeting sources of bias to balance alongside our performance metrics in evaluation, model selection, and monitoring.
 > 2. Applying bias mitigation methods to improve fairness without compromising performance.
  <br></br>

+## EAI Fair ML Workflow
+We have conducted extensive literature review and theoretical analysis on dozens of fairness metrics and mitigation methods.
+Theoretical properties of those fairness mitigation methods were analyzed to determine their suitability under various conditions to create our framework for a pre-processing workflow.

+> In-processing and Post-processing are still under development.
+Do you need this now?
+[Let us know!](https://equalityai.slack.com/join/shared_invite/zt-1claqpebo-MnGnGoqCM9Do~40HqbSaww#/shared-invite/email)

 ## How to use `FairML` in model fitting

 When incorporating fairness and bias mitigation methods to your own workflow, we recommend the following recipe:

 >1.
 Define Research Question